Double Deck Pinochle

 John Hay's Double Pinochle page contains rules and variations, and provided a lot of the source information for this page.

-The Power Pinochle site has some useful resources for learning the game and a forum where bidding and playing strategy are discussed.
+The Power Pinochle site (archive copy) had some useful resources for learning the game and a forum where bidding and playing strategy are discussed.
+The site was down when I last checked but there is also a Power Pinochle facebook page.

 Here is an archive copy of Brad Wilson's former Double Pinochle page.